Oakland Zoo (cheering section): Legal issues

 In 2003, Oakland Zoo founder Matt Cohen filed a trademark infringement suit, on behalf of the club, against a local t-shirt vendor Chuck Bonasorte.
 The Oakland Zoo wanted a percent of money for each t-shirt sold to be used to fund club related events for Zoo members.
-The judge ruled that there was no way to establish the trademark, and that Bonasorte's business, The Pittsburgh Stop, was selling the shirts before the Zoo.
+The judge ruled that there was no way to establish the trademark, and that Bonasorte's business, The Pittsburgh Stop, had been selling the shirts before the Zoo did.
 However, Bonasorte did agree to pay royalties to the Zoo.
 The "Oakland Zoo" trademark was later registered by the University of Pittsburgh.

 In-game activities

 Waiting times for the best seats in the Oakland Zoo section of the Petersen Events Center can extend for hours before the game's tip-off.
-For more high profile games, Zoo members have camped overnight inside the large lobby of the Petersen Events Center, sometimes having pizza delivered to them by the basketball coaching staff.
+For more high-profile games, Zoo members have camped overnight inside the large lobby of the Petersen Events Center, sometimes having pizza delivered to them by the basketball coaching staff.